 - Valid passport

 - Any other documents for supporting your visit to states

-11-If you fail: If you fail to convince the officials don’t get dishearten as it is not permanent.
+If you fail to convince the officials in U.S visa interview in Saudi Arabia don’t get dishearten as it is not permanent.
 You can always apply again and mention the previous reason for rejection.
 Be prepared for a tricky question like “what if….”
 Always think before speaking.
 It’s good if you support your answers with documents.